Why Memory Training Matters

 The Science of Memory Training

-Modern neuroscience has revealed that memory isn't a single system — it's a complex network of interconnected processes.
-Our games are designed to target each of these processes for comprehensive memory improvement:
+Memory isn't a single system — it's a complex network of interconnected processes.
+Our games are designed to target each of these processes for comprehensive memory improvement.

 Pattern Matching